Miami Hurricanes: Co-ed sailing

 The University of Miami's sailing team, called Sailing Canes, qualified for the Gill Co-ed National Championship in 2016 and 2018.
 Founded in 1961, the Sailing Canes are one of the university's oldest club sports teams.
 In 2004, they formed the first competitive sailing team at the university.
 Governed by the Inter-Collegiate Sailing Association, the University of Miami sailing team joined the South Atlantic District (SAISA) in 2004 and competes against the College of Charleston, University of South Florida, Eckerd College, University of North Carolina, University of Georgia, Duke University, the University of Florida, and other university and college clubs.

 Miami and Biscayne Bay have exceptional sailing conditions, making the University of Miami an ideal location for a collegiate sailing team.
 The team currently practices at the United States Sailing Center on Bayshore Drive in Miami.
 The club is a student-run organization with four dedicated volunteer coaches from the Miami sailing community, enabling them to hold practice three days per week and accommodate students different class schedules.
 Team members are required to attend at least half of all practices and meetings to be considered active members.
 The University of Miami funds about half of their budget through the Student Activities Fund Committee (SAFAC), covering practice and facility expenses and travel within their district plus championship expenses.
 Expenses for travel to out-of-district inter-sectionals are funded solely through private donations.

 Former varsity sports

 The University of Miami has sponsored other varsity sports in the past.
-The University of Miami polo team was undefeated in tournament play from 1948–1951.
+The University of Miami polo team was undefeated in tournament play from 1948 to 1951.
 However, the games were poorly attended and the program ran a $15,000 deficit in 1950 and was dropped the following year.
 Boxing was one of the most popular and successful athletic programs on campus through the 1950s.
 Varsity boxing matches attracted sizeable crowds.
-A sanctioned men's soccer team played for a handful of years from the mid 1970s through the early 1980s, but the program received little funding and no scholarships and was ultimately dropped.
+A sanctioned men's soccer team played for a handful of years from the mid-1970s through the early 1980s, but the program received little funding and no scholarships and was ultimately dropped.